PL-SoftwareEngineering2022/A-100-days-of-code/README.md

                 - While Loops
                 - Jumping over Hurdles using While Loops
 ### Day 7   - Hangman
-                - Break Complex Problem Down into a Flow Chart
+                - Break a Complex Problem Down into a Flow Chart
 ###